gavinowens/douay-rheims/README.md

 ## Motivation
 I hadn't seen any complete attempts to digitize the whole, original Douay Rheims Bible in an open format.
 I decided to use a series of facsimiles in my possesion to do this work myself.
 This project should be considered free use for anybody, including those who may want to print and sell Bibles.
 I have no wish to try to legally encumber the Word of God.

+## Sources
+For the New Testament English, I exclusively use the 1582 printing as a facsimile that is in print.
+The same facsimile is available from the Internet Archive.
+For the Old Testament English, I predominantly made use of the 1633 printing, as this is the one I have a physical copy of.
+For parts that are low visibility, I compare the text to the 1609 printing available from the Internet Archive.
+I am unaware of any differences textually between these two printings.
+For Latin quotations in either Testament, I attempt to quote directly from the text, but in cases where the script is hard to see, I compare it with the Clementine Vulgate.

+## Reporting Inaccuracies
+If you find any textual discrepancies in the text files, please open an issue or a pull request.
+Please provide a source to compare against in your report.